JoshOrndorff/LearnRholangByExample/0-DeveloperEnvironment/README.md

 $ rnode run -s -n
 ```

-In a separate terminal, you can execute one line of rholang at a time in the REPL (run execute print loop).
+In a separate terminal, you can execute one line of rholang at a time in the REPL (read execute print loop).
 ```
 $ rnode repl